Global analysis of $\mu \to e$ interactions in the SMEFT: Low-energy bounds: and conversion in nuclei

 where the first four lines correspond to SI contributions from scalar and vector operators while the rest of the lines are from SD process.
 Interestingly, in the case of strange quark, the contribution from the vector combination is suppressed due to the somewhat small form factor compared to the axial-vector one.
+Eq. \eqref{BR_Mu2E} does not include the theoretical errors from the nucleon form factors or from nuclear matrix elements.
+The former are fairly well understood, but still affected by large uncertainties in the case of nucleon strange form factors \cite{Crivellin:2014cta,Hoferichter:2016nvd,FlavourLatticeAveragingGroupFLAG:2024oxs}.
+The estimate of nuclear theory errors is in a less developed state.
+For a discussion we refer to Refs. \cite{Noel:2024swe,Noel:2024led}.

 Table \ref{limit_dipole_yukawa_Z} shows upper bounds on lepton bilinear operators at $90\%$ confidence level (C.L.) where we assume that only one LFV operator is present at $\Lambda=1$ TeV.
-While the operators in the left column are bounded by $\mu\to e\gamma$, those in the right one are obtained by $\mu\to e$ conversion.
+While the operators in the left column are bounded by $\mu\to e\gamma$, those in the right one are obtained by $\mu\to e$ conversion in Ti (Au) target.
 Photon dipole operators directly generate the $\mu \to e\gamma$ process, leading to the severe limit of $|\Gamma_{\gamma}^e|< 6\times 10^{-11}$ while those from $\mu\to e$ conversion and $\mu\to 3e$ are ${\cal O}(10^{-9})$.
 As discussed in Ref.~\cite{Cirigliano:2021img}, $Z$-boson dipole operators induce the photon dipole via renormalization group evolution between the scale of new physics and the electroweak scale, $\Gamma^{e}_{\gamma}(m_t)=-2\times 10^{-2}~\Gamma^{e}_Z(\Lambda)$.
 The limit on $Z$ dipoles is therefore two orders of magnitude weaker.
 The limit on the LFV Yukawa coupling is obtained by estimating one- and two-loop contributions to the photon dipole operator.
 Two-loop Barr-Zee diagrams give the dominant contribution due to the suppression from the electron or muon Yukawa couplings in the one-loop diagram.